DiZco12/DiZco12-s-Lightweight-Lore-Friendly-Overhaul/LISTOFCHANGES.md

  - Members of 1st Recon wear 1st Recon armors and use custom-made scoped Hunting Rifles
  - Dixon actually uses his Varmint Rifle
  - Major Dhatri stays still (Taken from Major Dhatri Doesn't Wander﻿)
+ - George's Speech check to threaten him is now an Terrifying Presence/Intimidation check
+ - Noticing Orris fired 3 shots instead of 4 is a Perception check, not an Intelligence check

  OTHER AREAS
  - The Nipton road rest stop has a note detailing a moonshine stash